Ke-iii/IFB452_Group8/README.md

 A decentralised system for verifying the origin and movement of coffee batches using smart contracts on the Ethereum Sepolia TestNet.

 ## 📦 Features
-- Farmers can register coffee batches on-chain
+- Farmers can register coffee batches on chain
 - Exporters can log departure details
 - Arrival authorities can confirm arrival and validate data